 As an Amazon Associate I earn from qualifying purchases.
 Contact us if you have any questions :)

 One way to tell that a mechanical system requires repair is when you hear sounds.
 And this is especially true when a car squeaks when turning left or squeaks when turning right.
-More than likely, the squeaking noise is trying to tell you that something with your drivetrain needs attention.
+This noise is often described as a “metal-on-metal screeching sound when turning”.
+More than likely, the screeching or squeaking noise is trying to tell you that something with your drivetrain needs attention.
 Your car’s drivetrain is any part that works to move or steer your car – except the engine.

 If your car squeaks when driving, it could be due to drivetrain parts: